SciML/sciml.ai/packages.md

   relevant differential equations to be solved by the component solvers.
 This is a work in progress.
 - [DiffEqCallbacks.jl](https://github.com/JuliaDiffEq/DiffEqCallbacks.jl).
 This
-  is a library of callback functions which extend the diffeq component solvers by adding features like automatic adaptation of tolerances.
+  is a library of callback functions which extend the JuliaDiffEq component solvers by adding features like automatic adaptation of tolerances.

 ### Models Packages